 Packaging: All evidence should be packaged in a suitable container which prevents loss, damage, and contamination to the evidence, as well as minimizes potential safety hazards to employees.
 Evidence with suspected biological material should be packaged in paper.
-Wet items should be dried before packaging, except for fire debris evidence.
+Wet items should be dried prior to packaging, with the exception of fire debris evidence.
 Large or bulky items that cannot be easily packaged (e.g. car doors) may be submitted without packaging, although an effort should be made to protect any areas of interest.

 Sealing: All evidence must be sealed when submitted to the RISCL.
 A proper seal should extend across the opening of the package to prevent loss or contamination of evidence.
 Tamper proof tape or heat seals are recommended.
 Staples are not an acceptable means of sealing an item.

-It is strongly recommended that the seals be marked with the initials of the person sealing the evidence (or by some other distinguishing mark, such as a badge number) and dated.
+It is strongly recommended that the seals be marked with the initials of the person sealing the evidence (or by some other distinguishing mark such as a badge number).
+It is also strongly recommended that the seal be dated.
 Unsealed evidence will not be accepted and will be returned to the submitting officer.